 The whole world is digitalized and connected over the network.
-Packets, which are the atomic unit of information in packet-switched communication networks, are exchanged between the nodes (a node might be an end device, a router or a data generating device, etc.).
-The process of transferring these packets of information from their source node to the destination node with one or more hops in between along the most optimum path is called as ‘Routing’.
-Routers and switches are the devices that are used for the purpose which work on the routing protocols and algorithms they are configured with.
-The routing of packets is taken care of by the L3 layer or the network layer of the OSI Reference Model.
+Packets, the atomic unit of information in packet-switched communication networks, are exchanged between the nodes (a node might be an end device, a router, a data generating device, etc.).Transferring these packets of information from their source node to the destination node with one or more hops along the most optimum path is called ‘Routing.’
+Routers and switches are the devices used for the purpose of working on the routing protocols and algorithms they are configured with.
+These packets are taken care of by the L3 layer of the OSI Reference Model’s network layer.

 How does it take place?

-- Bandwidth – This refers to the amount of data a link can transfer through it.
+- Bandwidth: This refers to the amount of data a link can transfer through it.
 Usually, the enterprise lease the network line to achieve a higher link and bandwidth.

-- Resilience and Reliability – This refers to the error handling capacity of the router and the routing algorithms.
-If some nodes in the network fail then the resilience and reliability measure will show us how well the other nodes can handle the traffic.
+- Resilience and Reliability: This refers to the error handling capacity of the router and the routing algorithms.
+If some nodes in the network fail, then the resilience and reliability measure will show us how well the other nodes can handle the traffic.

 Types of Routing

-There are two types–
+There are two types:

 - There is no CPU overhead for the routers to decide the next hop for the packet as the paths are predefined.